Holographic Interfaces in Symmetric Product Orbifolds

-In order to specify the operator $\sigma^{AB}_{\gamma}$, we pick a twisted sector with twists elements $g_\pm$ of the folded bulk theory to which the interface to the left (the $L$-interface) and to the right (the $R$-interface) couples.
-The cycles of $g_\pm$ are related to the sequence $\gamma = (g_i, i=1, \dots, w)$ in the following way:

-Regarding reflective boundary conditions, we demand that the first cycle $g_1$ is reflected at the $A$-interface and the last cycle $g_w$ is reflected at the $B$-interface.
-All other cycles are to be transmitted.
-Regarding transmissive boundary conditions, our prescription is as follows.
-If $A=L$ then the sectors that are associated with the twist elements $g_i$ and $g_{i+1}$ for odd integer $i$ are glued together at the $R$ interface.
-If the index $i$ is even, on the other hand, the two twisted sectors are glued at the $L$ interface.
-For $A = R$ the prescription is reversed.
+The individual gauge fixed contributions to the interface hence contain two pieces of data: The distribution of elements of $\underline{N}_\pm$ into cycles of permutations in $S_{N_\pm}$ and the attribution of the property ``reflective'' or ``transmissive''.
+As we shall argue in the next paragraph, the detailed distribution into cycles is actually not important to decide whether a given summand $\sigma^{AB}_\gamma$ from the sum \eqref{eq:sigmaABw} can contribute to a correlation function.
+What is important are the subsets of elements $T_+ \subseteq \underline{N}_+$ and $T_- \subseteq \underline{N}_-$ of colours that are transmitted along the interface as well as the precise pairing of colours.
+We encode the latter in bijections $\pi_\pm: T_{\pm}\rightarrow T_\mp$ with $\pi_+$ and $\pi_-$ inverse to each other, i.e.\ $\pi_- \circ \pi_+ = \textit{id}$.
+In the following we shall often drop the lower index on $\pi$ that tells us on which of the two subsets $T_\pm$ it acts.
+We construct one triple $(T_+,T_-,\pi)$ for each summand in the gauge invariant sums \eqref{eq:patwist}.
+Even though these triples forget the information about the distribution of colours in cycles, i.e.~about the elements $g_\pm$, we now argue that $T_\pm \subseteq \underline{N}_\pm$ and $\pi$ contain enough information to decide whether $\sigma^{AB}_\gamma$ can be inserted at the transition point between two defects.